edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

   </p>
 </div>

-Choose your preferred IP CIDR block and provide a meaningful VPC name, such as &#8220;Railgun-HA&#8221;.
+Choose your preferred IP CIDR block and provide a meaningful VPC name, such as "Railgun-HA".
 Consciously pick an Availability Zone for both subnets and include the AZ identifier in the subnet name.
 This will later help you identify which subnet is used for what purpose and resides in what AZ.
-For the NAT instance information chose &#8220;Use a NAT gateway instead&#8221; (see Figure 3).
+For the NAT instance information chose "Use a NAT gateway instead" (see Figure 3).

 <div id="attachment_2177" style="width: 610px" class="wp-caption aligncenter">
   <a href="/content/uploads/2016/02/002-VPC02.png" rel="attachment wp-att-2177"><img src="/content/uploads/2016/02/002-VPC02-600x335.png" alt="Figure 3: VPC with Public and Private Subnets - Step 2" width="600" height="335" class="size-large wp-image-2177" srcset="/content/uploads/2016/02/002-VPC02-600x335.png 600w, /content/uploads/2016/02/002-VPC02-350x196.png 350w, /content/uploads/2016/02/002-VPC02-768x429.png 768w, /content/uploads/2016/02/002-VPC02.png 1159w" sizes="(max-width: 600px) 100vw, 600px" /></a>